-You can now apply to take part in the REF People, Culture and Environment (PCE) pilot as a member of an assessment panel.
-You have until midday on 12 July 2024 to submit your application.
-We will only consider applications received before this deadline.
+Applications have now closed to take part in the People, Culture and Environment (PCE) pilot as a member of an assessment panel.

 The pilot will focus on the following Units of Assessment (UoAs):